London's newest train link – the Elizabeth Line – is an engineering marvel. From Reading in Berkshire through

 If you fancy yourself as the next Hugh Grant or Julia Roberts, perhaps The Pilgrm is for you, as it's walkable distance to glorious

 Notting Hill itself.
 It couldn't be closer to Paddington too, so you can jump off the train and roll straight into your chic hotel room.
 It's a super snazzy Victorian-era hotel with our favourite no-frills attitude.
 It has period features throughout the hotel, styled to excellency with cast iron reclaimed radiators, a 200-year-old parquet flooring and more.
-It's also exceptionally comfy with 73 rooms designed with vintage effects and there's good coffee, good food and tempting drinks on site too.
+It's also exceptionally comfy with 73 rooms designed with vintage effects and there's good coffee and food and tempting drinks on site too.

-It's a luxury hotel in the famously luxurious location of
+This deluxe luxury hotel in the famously luxurious location of

 Tottenham Court Road